A Silent Vatican in a Time of Crisis

 When a controversy breaks over a doctrinal matter, for instance, the Vatican often fails to reaffirm the Church’s teaching or refute the substance of the claims.
 An example took place in March this year, when reports emerged of an interview the Pope gave to atheist Eugenio Scalfari.
 Francis allegedly denied the existence of hell and the story spread rapidly around the world, but the Vatican responded late, and with a vague statement that failed to reassert the Church’s teaching in the face of the claim.

-Chinese authorities have reportedly been brainwashing four priests into joining the state-run church, and for the fifth time in two years, Bishop Shao Zhuyin of Wenzhou has been arrested.
+Despite, or some argue because of, the recent Holy See-China agreement, Chinese authorities have reportedly been brainwashing four priests into joining the state-run church, and for the fifth time in two years, Bishop Shao Zhuyin of Wenzhou has been arrested.
 But requests this week for comment or reaction from the Vatican have so far met with no response.

 Silence Not Always Golden